MonadError: Handling Errors Gracefully

 Kind<F, A> = Left("config not found")

-Here is the same configuration workflow, rewritten with MonadError using Either<String, A>:
+The same workflow, rebuilt with MonadError over Either<String, A>:

 import org.higherkindedj.hkt.Kind;